MicrosoftDocs/azure-databases-docs/articles/mysql/select-right-deployment-type.md

 - **Azure Database for MySQL**.
 This option falls into the industry category of PaaS, and represents a fully managed MySQL database engine based on the stable version of the MySQL community edition.
 This relational database as a service (DBaaS), hosted on the Azure cloud platform, falls into the industry category of PaaS.
 With a managed instance of MySQL on Azure, you can use built-in features viz automated patching, high availability, automated backups, elastic scaling, enterprise-grade security, compliance and governance, monitoring and alerting that require extensive configuration when MySQL Server is either on-premises or in an Azure VM.
 When using MySQL as a service, you pay-as-you-go, with options to scale up or out for greater control without interruption.
 [Azure Database for MySQL](flexible-server/overview.md), powered by the MySQL community edition, is available in two deployment modes:

    - [Flexible Server](flexible-server/overview.md) is a fully managed production-ready database service designed for more granular control and flexibility over database management functions and configuration settings.
 The flexible server architecture allows users to opt for high availability within a single availability zone and across multiple availability zones.
 Flexible servers provide better cost optimization controls with the ability to stop/start the server and burstable compute tier, ideal for workloads that don't need full compute capacity continuously.
 Flexible Server also supports reserved instances allowing you to save up to 63% cost, which is ideal for production workloads with predictable compute capacity requirements.
 The service supports the community version of MySQL 5.7 and 8.0.
 The service is generally available today in various [Azure regions](flexible-server/overview.md#azure-regions).
 Flexible servers are best suited for all new developments and migration of production workloads to Azure Database for MySQL service.

+   - [Single Server](single-server/single-server-overview.md) is a fully managed database service designed for minimal customization.
+The single server platform is designed to handle most database management functions such as patching, backups, high availability, and security with minimal user configuration and control.
+The architecture is optimized for built-in high availability with 99.99% availability in a single availability zone.
+It supports the community version of MySQL 5.6 (retired), 5.7, and 8.0.
+The service is generally available today in various [Azure regions](https://azure.microsoft.com/global-infrastructure/services/).
+Single servers are best-suited **only for existing applications already leveraging single servers**.
+It's recommended to choose Flexible Server for all new developments or migrations.

 - **MySQL on Azure VMs**.
 This option falls into the industry category of IaaS.
 With this service, you can run MySQL Server inside a managed virtual machine on the Azure cloud platform.
 You can install all recent versions and editions of MySQL on a virtual machine.